 While the Corona Virus has clearly shown that no-one in the marketing industry has a crystal ball, the limited physical contact it caused, the changing shopping habits and the need to share war stories from decimated industry sectors is safely predicted to make attending the next round of food industry trade shows more important than ever.

-This concise insight article aims to provide guidance to cautious food and drink brands nervous of a losing their valuable listings – or more optimistically, to inspire ambitious brands who are focussed to achieve new growth, within this new emerging retail landscape.
+This concise insight article aims to provide guidance to cautious food and drink brands nervous of losing their valuable listings – or more optimistically, to inspire ambitious brands who are focussed to achieve new growth, within this new emerging retail landscape.

 The expanded need for retailers of all types to stock a much wider range of clean-living health food brands reflective of the ever increasing audience of ‘woke’ shoppers who are keen to maintain a healthy diet.
 This event is a huge opportunity for these brands to win new listings while older outdated brands get de-listed and make way for the new wave of consumer demand.

-3. THE LUNCH SHOW (22-24 Sept 2021)
+3. THE LUNCH SHOW (23-24 Sept 2021)

 With so many city centres being decimated with food service operators boarded up and high street convenience retailers at stand still, their rapid renewal will be a pivotal driver for supporting and feeding the countless thousands of city centre business that fuel the UK’s core economy.
 Every square inch of their shelf space needs to work harder for them than before, making them open to new innovations that help them achieve this shared economic growth.

-2. INTERNATIONAL FOOD EXHIBITION, IFE (22-24 March 2021)
+2. INTERNATIONAL FOOD EXHIBITION, IFE (28 Febuary- 2 March 2022)

 Following the global pandemic, it’s not just the UK that has been affected.
-IFE’s international audience attracts buyers, brand owners and distributors from all continents, so is ideally positioned for being the catalyst event for achieving your brand’s global growth goals as all countries work to repair and re-build their retail industries.
+IFE’s international audience attracts buyers, brand owners and distributors from all continents, so is ideally positioned for being the catalyst event for achieving your brand’s global growth goals as all countries work to repair and re-build both their air-travel and retail industries.

-1. NATIONAL CONVENIENCE SHOW, NCS 2021 (12-14 April 2021)
+1. NATIONAL CONVENIENCE SHOW, NCS 2021 (5 – 7 July 2021)

-With virtually no physical contact since March, these food industry trade shows will be vital at rebuilding personal relationships, telling war stories, presenting innovations, attaining new listings – and winning the battle for whatever the new ‘normal’ landscape of retailing looks like.
+With virtually no physical contact since March 2020, these food industry trade shows will be vital at rebuilding personal relationships, telling war stories, presenting innovations, attaining new listings – and winning the battle for whatever the new ‘normal’ landscape of retailing looks like.